BookOps-CAT/naxos-reconcile/README.md

 #### Process:
 1) Read prepped `.csv` files for Sierra and Naxos into DataFrames
 2) Drop duplicate rows from DataFrames
 3) Merge dataframes with inner join using "CID" as key.
-Output results of join to `records_to_check_urls.csv`
+Output results of join to `records_to_check.csv`
-4) Merge dataframes with outer join using "CID" as key.
+4) Merge dataframes with outer join using "CID" as key
-5) Create dataframe for all resources only present in Sierra data.
+5) Using data from outer join, create dataframe for all resources only present in Sierra data.
 Export results to `records_to_delete.csv`
-6) Create dataframe for all resources only present in Naxos data.
+6) Using data from outer join, create dataframe for all resources only present in Naxos data.
 Export results to `records_to_import.csv`

 ### `naxos reconcile`
 Prep files from Sierra and Naxos and then compare them